threefoldfoundation/www_docs_threefold_io/docs_website/docs/references/marketplace/farming_pools.md

 ## Setting Rewards

-Those rewards are first defined by the grid, see [Grid Utilization](./grid_utilization.md).
+Those rewards are first defined by the ThreeFold Platform, see the page [Offer Resources](./offer_resources.md).
 Then, starting end of 2025, each farming pool will define slice prices and rewards to farmers.

 ## Tasks and Responsibility